Campaign of the Month: October 2017

 On the other hand, you'll also find the restless dead,

-I call it home.
+I call it home.”

-—Antoine Savoy, Lord of the French Quarter
+Antoine Savoy, Lord of the French Quarter

 What more perfect environment could there be for the nocturnal Kindred than the glorious city of New Orleans?
 It is a place—perhaps the only place—that fully embodies not only the feel but the very essence of what it is to be damned to darkness.
 Even the paradox of unlife itself is mirrored in every contradictory facet of this roiling city that is at once gaudy and genteel, pious and perfidious, daring and discreet.
-Here, in the bloated belly of the Deep South, the wine flows, the dice roll and the pleasures come slow and steady as molasses.
+Here, in the bloated belly of the Deep South, the wine flows, the dice roll, and the pleasures come slow and steady as molasses.
 Nothing is difficult here, unless it has to be, and yet nothing is free, either.

 Nothing is ever free.